rehierl/abstract-properties/13-0-document-trees/2-2-summary-remarks.md

 stretch a tree order towards a total order, which is why embedding a child order into the node order of a tree can be described as **a partial extension**.

+Note that, the embedding of a child order will turn **leaf nodes**, which are no last child to a parent, into parent nodes.
+Because of that, the embedding of a child order will in general directly reduce the amount of leaf nodes that remain.
+However, the embedding of a child order can not turn leaf nodes, which are the last child of a parent, into comparable nodes.
+Consequently, leaf nodes that are the last child of a parent (e.g. `ls` and/or `lc`) will remain a leaf nodes in the resulting tree order.

 Note that the child order of an unordered doctree will be embedded as a set of **pre-determined edges**.
 That is, the embedding of the child order of one parent has no side effect on the embedding of the child order of another parent.
 Because of that, the child orders of all parent nodes can be embedded in any order - i.e. no particular processing order is required.

 <!-- ======================================================================= -->
 ## embedded suborders